 To resolve, try these troubleshooting tips:

-- If you have a target loop node that depends on more than one source loop node, follow the instructions provided in Mapping from a Multi-Instance Source to Single-Instance Target under Nodes and Fields.
+- If you have a target loop node that depends on more than one source loop node, follow the instructions provided in Map from a Multi-Instance Source to Single-Instance Target under Data Structures.

-In addition, if a transformation is invalid for some other reason that cannot be readily determined, this error message will be returned:
+In addition, if a transformation is invalid for some other reason that cannot be readily determined, this error message is returned:

 Transformation is invalid.